NtsCiccio/cat-bot-tg/README.md

 ## Configuration

-in the folder project open the config.json file, here are the properties how to insert the token bot.
+in the folder project open the config.json file, here are the properties where to insert the token bot.

 ## Contributing